lampajr/toolscip/packages/clisci/README.md

 ## `clisci subscribe`

-Command used to monitor a target smart contract's function invocations or event occurrences starting from a smart contract's descriptor.
+monitor a target smart contract's function invocations or event occurrences starting from a smart contract's descriptor.

 ```
 USAGE